cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 git commit -m "First version of newfile.txt"
 ```

-Flag `-m` is follow by a commit message.
-When things go wrong, you will learn to appreciate clear and descriptive commit message.

 ```output
 [main (root-commit) 0a0951c] First version of newfile.txt 1 file changed, 1 insertion(+)
  create mode 100644 newfile.txt
 ```

+Flag `-m` is followed by a commit message.
+When things go wrong, you will learn to appreciate clear and descriptive commit message.

 ::::::::::::::::::::::::::::::::::::: challenge